BenKoenig/animated_shop/README.md

 # nftshop
-### NFT Shop made with TailwindCSS and Gsap (frontend), submitted as a project at my university.
+### NFT Shop made with TailwindCSS and GSAP, submitted as a project at my university.

 ## Content
 - Animated Banner